-In the spectacular setting of the Grinzane Cavour Castle, in simultaneous linkup with New York, on 30 October 2021, in the presence of Antonio Galloni, world-famous wine critic and Vinous CEO, the charity event to raise funds for non-profit organisations and projects will take place under the careful direction of Christie's auction house.
+In the spectacular setting of the Grinzane Cavour Castle, in simultaneous linkup with New York, on 30 October 2021, in the presence of Antonio Galloni, world-famous wine critic and Vinous CEO, the charity event to raise funds for non-profit organisations and projects took place under the careful direction of Christie's auction house.

 Barolo en primeur 2021 is a social responsibility project launched by the Cassa di Risparmio di Cuneo Foundation, in conjunction with the CRC Donare Foundation and the Consortium of Protection of Barolo Barbaresco Alba Langhe and Dogliani: a charity auction in aid of socially useful projects, offering 15 barriques of an Italian wine still being aged in the barrel.

-In the spectacular setting of the Grinzane Cavour Castle, in simultaneous linkup with New York, on 30 October 2021, in the presence of Antonio Galloni, world-famous wine critic and Vinous CEO, the charity event to raise funds for non-profit organisations and projects will take place under the careful direction of Christie’s auction house.
+In the spectacular setting of the Grinzane Cavour Castle, in simultaneous linkup with New York, on 30 October 2021, in the presence of Antonio Galloni, world-famous wine critic and Vinous CEO, the charity event to raise funds for non-profit organisations and projects took place under the careful direction of Christie’s auction house.